Oxycodone (OxyContin) Abuse, Effects, Withdrawal, & Rehab

 Medication is also often a necessary part of treatment for many people suffering from OUD.11 An opioid agonist like methadone or buprenorphine may be used to help lessen withdrawal symptoms and cravings.
 These OUD treatment medications may be administered during detox and potentially afterwards as maintenance medication.12

 Additionally, naltrexone—an opioid antagonist that reduces the subjective effects of opioids—may be prescribed to discourage someone from relapsing.12

 Some patients that complete rehabilitation find it helpful to reside at a sober-living facility for continued recovery work.
 Many people, both during and after rehab, participate in mutual-support programs like Narcotics Anonymous (NA).

 Forging and maintaining a network of supportive peers and continued group therapy following rehab is often vital to the success of someone’s long-term recovery.11

-If you or a loved one is struggling with opioid addiction, please reach out to an Admissions Navigator at for more information about the care and treatment options in MS at Oxford Treatment Center.
+If you or a loved one is struggling with opioid addiction, please reach out to an Admissions Navigator at for more information about the care and addiction treatment in MS at Oxford Treatment Center.